LukeGeneva/l8a.dev/blog/the-internet-and-the-false-hope-of-easy-answers.md

 # The Internet and the False Hope of Easy Answers

+description: Thoughts on the internet and lazily seeking out answers and opinions.

 May 31, 2024

 I had the sudden urge recently to Google a trivial matter such as, "How to read